GE483 Climate Change

 Contents and structure

-The climatology part provides a palaeoclimatic overview from the Last Glacial Maximum to present-day.
+The climatology part provides a palaeoclimatic overview from the Last Glacial Maximum to present-day and future climate.
 The focus is on natural and anthropogenic climatic controls on different temporal and spatial scales.
-Topics include the carbon cycle, solar orbital variations, greenhouse warming, and ocean-atmosphere-land feedback mechanisms.
+Topics include the carbon cycle, solar orbital variations, greenhouse warming, and ocean-atmosphere-land interactions.
 We study research methods used to investigate archives of past climate changes.
 We discuss and outline possible changes that will occur in Earth's climate within the coming centuries.

 - gain a good understanding of what determines and drives the climate system on Earth today.

-- understand and know the most important methods used to reconstruct past climate changes from different natural archives and be able to see the difficulties and shortcomings involved in such reconstructions.
+- understand and know the most important methods used to reconstruct past climate changes from different natural archives and are able to see the difficulties and shortcomings involved in such reconstructions.

 - gain knowledge of the climate changes that has occurred through geological time and a good understanding of the theories that explain them.